-This Order was adopted on: April 10, 2019 This Order shall become effective on: June 1, 2019 This Order shall expire on: May 31, 2024 CIWQS Regulatory Measure Number 429934 The Discharger shall file a Report of Waste Discharge for updated WDRs in accordance with California Code of Regulations, title 23, and as an application for reissuance of a National Pollutant Discharge Elimination System (NPDES) permit no later than: August 31, 2023 The U.S. Environmental Protection Agency (U.S. EPA) and the California Regional Water Quality Control Board, San Francisco Bay Region, have classified this discharge as follows: Major
+This Order was adopted on: February 12, 2020 This Order shall become effective on: April 1, 2020 This Order shall expire on: March 31, 2025 CIWQS Regulatory Measure Number 436744 The Discharger shall file a Report of Waste Discharge as an application for reissuance of WDRs in accordance with California Code of Regulations, title 23, and an application for reissuance of a National Pollutant Discharge Elimination System (NPDES) permit no later than: June 30, 2024 The U.S. Environmental Protection Agency (U.S. EPA) and the California Regional Water Quality Control Board, San Francisco Bay Region, have classified this discharge as follows: Major